Shelby County DWI Guide

 Immediate Steps (First 24 Hours)

-- Arrest: You'll be placed under arrest by a law enforcement officer in Shelby County after they have probable cause to believe you were driving while intoxicated.
-This might involve a traffic stop, field sobriety tests, and/or a breathalyzer or blood test.
+- Arrest: A law enforcement officer in Shelby County will arrest you if they have probable cause to believe you were driving while intoxicated.
+This may involve a traffic stop, field sobriety tests, and/or a breathalyzer or blood test.

 - Transportation to Jail: You'll be transported to the Shelby County jail.

 - Booking Process: The booking process involves taking your fingerprints, photograph (mugshot), and collecting your personal information.
-You'll also be inventoried, meaning your possessions will be logged and stored.
+Your possessions will also be inventoried and stored.

 - Phone Call: After the booking process, you'll generally be allowed to make a phone call.
-This is a critical opportunity.
 Consider contacting a loved one or, ideally, a DUI attorney.

-- Release on Bail/Personal Recognizance: You can be released from jail in one of two ways: by posting bail or on a personal recognizance bond (PR bond).
+- Release on Bail/Personal Recognizance: You can be released from jail by posting bail or on a personal recognizance bond (PR bond).
 A PR bond means you're released on your promise to appear in court.
 Bail involves paying a sum of money (either directly or through a bail bondsman) to ensure your appearance in court.
 If you fail to appear, you forfeit the bail money.

 Making Phone Calls: You are typically allowed to make a phone call shortly after the booking process is complete.
 Use this opportunity wisely.